1coderookie/BSB-LPB-LAN_EN/docs/chap12.md

 **Configuration of BSB-LAN:**
 To use the WiFi function, the definement `#define WIFI` must be activated in the file *BSB_lan_config.h*.
 Furthermore, the two variables `wifi_ssid` and `wifi_pass` must be adapted accordingly and the SSID of the WLAN and the password must be entered.
 These entries can also be changed afterwards via the web interface.

-*Note:*
+*Notes:*
-When using DHCP, the IP address assigned by the router can be read out in the Serial Monitor of the Arduino IDE when starting the DUE.
+- When using DHCP, the IP address assigned by the router can be read out in the Serial Monitor of the Arduino IDE when starting the DUE.
+- When using the ESP WiFi solution, the host name is *not* WIZnetXYZXYZ, but usually ESP-XYZXYZ, where the digit-letter combination "XYZXYZ" after "ESP-" is composed of the last three bytes (the last six characters) of the MAC address of the ESP.
+- When using the ESP WiFi solution, the MAC address of the ESP *can't* be set on your own.

 ---